MrRobinOfficial/Guide-UnrealEngine/README.md

 > [!WARNING]
 > `uint16`, `uint32`, `uint64`, `int8`, `int16` and `double` are not supported with UHT[^3].
 Meaning, can't expose to Blueprint.

-### 📖 Strings Data Types
+### 📖 String Data Types

-Strings in programming languages are fundamental data types used to represent and manipulate sequences of characters, such as words, sentences, or even binary data.
+String in programming languages are fundamental data types used to represent and manipulate sequences of characters, such as words, sentences, or even binary data.
 They are extensively used in various programming tasks, including input/output operations, text processing, data serialization, and more.

 In Unreal Engine, strings play a crucial role in handling text-based information within the game or application.
 Unreal Engine provides several string-related classes to cater to different use cases and requirements.